calebglawson/baquet/README.md

 u.get_favorites(watchlist=wl)
 ```

 `baquet` can do many more things for you.
-Happy exploring!
+Have fun, and happy exploring!